localstack/docs/content/en/getting-started/help-and-support/index.md

   For other tools, we recommend consulting the tool's official support channels or resources.
 - **Basic Troubleshooting:** Our support focuses on basic troubleshooting and integration guidance.
   We do not provide in-depth support for advanced configurations, customizations, or optimization of third-party tools.

+#### Screen sharing sessions

+To enhance issue identification and provide a more efficient troubleshooting experience, our support engineers may offer scheduled live screen sharing sessions.
+During these sessions, our support engineers can directly observe and diagnose the issues you are encountering, ensuring a quicker and more effective resolution.

 ### Enterprise support